-36. Questions?
-Questions?
-37. Difference of the example of the examp TACEVAC Care for Wounded Hostile Combatants Principles of care are the same for all wounded combatants Rules of Engagement may dictate evacuation process Restrain and provide security Remember that each hostile casualty represents a potential threat to the provider and the unit and take appropriate measures They still want to kill you.
+TACEVAC Care for Wounded TACEVAC Care for Wounded Hostile Combatants 42.
+Access to the source of the sou Principles of care are the same for all wounded combatants Rules of Engagement may dictate evacuation process Restrain and provide security Remember that each hostile casualty represents a potential threat to the provider and the unit and take appropriate measures They still want to kill you.
 We talked about this in TFC.
 Maintain proper prisoner handling procedures.
-38. Tactical Evacuation Care Summary of Key Points Evacuation time is highly variable Thorough planning is key Similar to Tactical Field Care guidelines but with some modifications Tactical Evacuation Care Summary of Key Points Evacuation time is highly variable Thorough planning is key Similar to Tactical Field Care guidelines but with some modifications Read the text.

-Convoy IED Scenario Read text 39. <image/> <image/> <section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header> Recap from TFC The last medical interventions during TFC were: Placed tourniquet on both bleeding stumps Disarmed Placed NPA Placed NPA Pelvic binder applied Established IV Administered 1 gm TXA and 1 unit whole blood IV antibiotics Provided hypothermia prevention Your helo has now arrived at the HLZ OK - let's go back to our scenario that we started in Care Under Fire.
+43. Tactical Evacuation Care Summary of Key Points Evacuation time is highly variable Thorough planning is key Similar to Tactical Field Care guidelines but with some modifications Tactical Evacuation Care Summary of Key Points Evacuation time is highly variable Thorough planning is key Similar to Tactical Field Care guidelines but with some modifications Read the text.
+44. Convoy IED Scenario Except from TFC The last medical interventions during TFC were: - Placed tourniquet on both bleeding stumps - Placed NPA - Placed NPA - Pelvice binder applied - Established IV - Administered I gm TXA and I unit whole blood - IV antibiotics - Provided hypothermia prevention - Your helo has now arrived at the HLZ Convoy IED Scenario Recap from TFC The last medical interventions during TFC were: - Placed tourniquet on both bleeding stumps - Disarmed - Placed NPA - Pelvic binding device applied - Established IV - Administered 1 gm TXA and 1 unit whole blood - IV antibiotics - Provided hypothermia prevention • Your helo has now arrived at the HLZ Read text OK - let's go back to our scenario that we started in Care Under Fire.
 Your element was in a five-vehicle convoy moving through a small Iraqi village when a command-detonated IED exploded under the second vehicle.
 The person next to you sustained bilateral mid-thigh amputations.
 He had heavy arterial bleeding from the left stump, and the right stump was only mildly oozing blood.
 The care you rendered during Tactical Field Care is shown here.
 The time in flight to the hospital will be 30 minutes.

-40. Convoy IED Scenario What's Next? • Casualty is now conscious but is confused • Reassess casualty for ABCs • NPA still in place. no significant bleeding • Tourniquets in place, no significant bleeding • Attach electronic monitoring to casualty • Heart rate 140; systolic BP 70 • O2 sat = 90% Convoy IED Scenario What's Next? • Casualty is now conscious but is confused • Reassess casualty for ABCs - NPA still in place - Tourniquets, pelvic binder in place, no significant bleeding • Attach electronic monitoring to casualty - Heart rate 140; systolic BP 70 - O2 sat = 90% Read the text.
-41. Convoy IED Scenario What's next?
+Convoy IED Scenario 45.
+Convoy IED Scenario What's Next?
+Casualty is now conscious but is confused Reassess casualty for ABCs NPA still in place NPA still in place, no significant bleeding Attach electronic monitoring to casualty Heart rate 140; systolic BP 70 O2 sat = 90% What's Next?
+Casualty is now conscious but is confused Reassess casualty for ABCs NPA still in place Tourniquets, pelvic binding device in place, no significant bleeding Attach electronic monitoring to casualty Heart rate 140; systolic BP 70 O2 sat = 90% Read the text.
+46. Convoy IED Scenario What's next?
 Supplemental Oxygen Why?
-Casualty is still in shock What's next?
-Mati's next?
-You and the supplementation of the state of the st Convoy IED Scenario What's next?
+Casualty is still in shock Vhat's next?
+Continue fluid resuscitation with whole blood or plasma and RBCs in a 1:1 ratio.
+Why?
+Casualty is still in shock Convoy IED Scenario What's next?
 Supplemental Oxygen Why?
 Casualty is still in shock What's next?
 Continue fluid resuscitation with whole blood or plasma and RBCs in a 1:1 ratio Why?
 Casualty is still in shock Read the text.

-42. Convoy IED Scenario What's next?
-Supplemental Oxygen Why?
-Casualty is still in shock What's next?
-Outninue fluid resuscitation with whole blood or plasma and RBCs in a 1:1 ratio.
-Why?
-Casualty is still in shock Convoy IED Scenario What's next?
-Inspect and dress known wounds and search for additional wounds What's next?
-Try to remove tourniquets and use hemostatics? -No -Why?
-THREE reasons: Short transport time - less than 2 hours from application of tourniquets No distal extremities to lose Casualty is in shock Read the text.
-43. Questions/Comments?
-Questions/Comments?
+47. Convoy IED Scenario What's next? • Supplemental Oxygen • Why? • Casualty is still in shock What's next? • Continue fluid resuscitation with whole blood or plasma and RBCs in a 1:1 ratio. • Why? • Casualty is still in shock Convoy IED Scenario What's next? • Inspect and dress known wounds and search for additional wounds What's next? • Try to remove tourniquets and use hemostatics? -No -Why?
+THREE reasons: • Short transport time - less than 2 hours from application of tourniquets • No distal extremities to lose • Casualty is in shock Read the text.

+48. Questions/Comments?
+Questions/Comments? ----- --------------------- --------------------- --